openstack/openstacksdk/doc/source/contributors/index.rst

 About the Project
 -----------------

-The OpenStack SDK is a Stackforge project aimed at providing a complete software development kit for the programs which make up the OpenStack community.
+The OpenStack SDK is a OpenStack project aimed at providing a complete software development kit for the programs which make up the OpenStack community.
 It is a set of Python-based libraries, documentation, examples, and tools released under the Apache 2 license.